LAION-AI/CLIP-based-NSFW-Detector/data/README.md

 # Dataset

-The dataset collected from [nsfw_data_scraper](https://github.com/alex000kim/nsfw_data_scraper).
+The dataset used for training was collected from [nsfw_data_scraper](https://github.com/alex000kim/nsfw_data_scraper).

-Because of the senstivie content only the image embeddings are provided.
-The image embeddings for `ViT-L-14 openai` model is provided only for test and training.
+Due to the sensitive nature of the content, only the image embeddings for the `ViT-L-14 openai` model are provided at the moment.

-The other models embeddings are not provided in the future hopefully we can re-train the models using the mention dataset.

 ## Training Dataset

-The training dataset can be found in [google drive](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).
+You can find the training dataset in [Google Drive](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).

-Install the training data and unzip it into `./train/nsfw_trainset` folder.
+To use the training data, please install it and unzip the files into the  `./train/nsfw_trainset` folder.

 ## Test Dataset

-The test dataset can be found in `./test/nsfw_testset_vit_l_14_openai.zip`.
+The test dataset is located at [test/nsfw_testset_vit_l_14_openai.zip](test/nsfw_testset_vit_l_14_openai.zip).